Pegasus surveillance allegations not correct but will be examined by experts, Centre tells SC

 Journalists Paranjoy Guha Thakurta, Prem Shankar Jha, SNM Abdi, Rupesh Kumar Singh and Ipsa Shataksi, reported to have been on the list of potential Pegasus spyware targets, had also moved the Supreme Court.

-During the previous hearing in the case on August 5, the the court had observed that the allegations of surveillance, if correct, were serious in nature.
+During the hearing in the case on August 5, the court had observed that the allegations of surveillance, if correct, were serious in nature.

+On August 10, the court granted time to Solicitor General Tushar Mehta to seek instructions from the government on the petitions seeking probe into the allegations.

 Pegasus surveillance allegations